ubports/docs.ubports.com/sdk/apps/qml/QtQuick/BorderImage.rst

 |image1|

 An unscaled image is displayed using an Image.
-The `border </sdk/apps/qml/QtQuick/BorderImage#border-prop>`__ property is used to determine the parts of the image that will lie inside the unscaled corner areas and the parts that will be stretched horizontally and vertically.
+The :ref:`border <sdk_qtquick_borderimage#border-prop>` property is used to determine the parts of the image that will lie inside the unscaled corner areas and the parts that will be stretched horizontally and vertically.

 .. code:: qml